IAmSuyogJadhav/PointGraphNet/README.md

 Each directory has its own README file with more details.
 The README for the simulator is [here](simulation/README.md), and the README for the model is [here](model/README.md).

 ## Setup
 It is recommended to have an NVIDIA GPU to run the model.
-The model has been tested on NVIDIA A100-40GB, and takes up 1822 MiB of GPU memory.
+The model has been tested on NVIDIA A100-40GB, and takes up 1822 MiB of GPU memory when loaded.
 The simulator does not require a GPU, but if you have one, it utilises `cupy` to speed up the computation.

 Install the dependencies using `pip`, preferably in a virtual environment:
 ```bash